LINBOTANG123/CoNAD-CoilWise_NoiseAdaptive_Denoiser/README.md

-## Scanner-adaptive Coil-Level Denoising For Diffusion MRI Using Explicit Noise Priors
+## Scanner-Adaptive Coil-Level Denoising For Diffusion MRI Using Explicit Noise Priors

 > **Abstract:** *Diffusion MRI (dMRI) is inherently limited by lowsignal-to-noise ratio (SNR), making denoising essential for preserving microstructural information.
 Most existing denoisers rely solely on the acquired noisy images, ignoring the significant variations in scanner- and coil-specific noise characteristics.
 In this work, we propose a scanner- and coil-adaptive denoising framework for multi-coil dMRI that leverages explicit noise priors and coil-level processing.
 Specifically, our model conditions the denoising network on the scanner’s noise standard deviation, estimated from a rapid “noise scan”.
 Furthermore, denoising is performed at the individual coil level prior to root-sum-of-squares combination, which dramatically reduces the noise floor while better preserving anatomical details.
 Experiments on in-vivo datasets demonstrate that our method achieves superior visual quality and quantitatively lower residual noise compared to state-of-the-art methods, without introducing over-smoothing or bias.*
 <hr />